jasujon570/php-practice/README.md

 #PHP Syntax
-a short brief about php syntax
+A short brief about php syntax

 ##Table of contents
   - PHP full form